jly02/RacheAAN/README.md

   ]
 }
 ```
 And then you'll be able to continue from step 3 like normal.
-It should be noted that this method results in everything running far slower than it would than installing from source, and is not recommended.
+It should be noted that this method results in everything running far slower than it would by installing from source, and is not recommended.